America Recycles Day 2018

 - Supports American manufacturing and conserves valuable resources

-- Helps create jobs in the recycling and manufacturing industries in the United States
+- Helps create new well-paying jobs in the recycling and manufacturing industries in the United States

 Find out what you can do to help make a difference in our environment every day.
-Whether you're at home, on the go, in the office, or at school, there are many opportunities to go green by Reducing, Reusing, and Recycling.
+Whether you're at home, on the go, in the office or at school, there are many opportunities to go green by reducing, reusing and recycling.
+Visit the links below to see how, and check out our Think Green Before You Shop poster for questions you can ask yourself before shopping to reduce, reuse and recycle more.

-EPA released significant findings on the economic benefits of the recycling industry with an update to the national Recycling Economic Information (REI) Study in 2016.
+To celebrate America Recycles Day in 2016, EPA released significant findings on the economic benefits of the recycling industry with an update to the national Recycling Economic Information (REI) Study.
 This study analyzes the numbers of jobs, wages and tax revenues attributed to recycling.
 The study found that in a single year, recycling and reuse activities in the United States accounted for:

 - 757,000 jobs